-Whether you’ve postponed your wedding for the second or third time after all of the guideline changes, considered cancelling altogether or you’re debating whether to book, we wanted to share some of the benefits of a gorgeously romantic 15 person wedding.
+We wanted to share some of the benefits of a gorgeously romantic small wedding.
 As well as some intimate wedding ideas that you may not have thought of.

 There have been many fashionable terms for small weddings over the years – ‘micro weddings’ or ‘intimate weddings’.
 And most recently afternoon tea weddings have become a hugely popular alternative to a traditional ‘big white wedding’ as it works well with smaller numbers.

 Whatever you want to call it, if you’re wondering why have a small wedding, here’s just a few of the reasons.

 Having a small guest list will mean your wedding budget will be a lot smaller than you initially planned for.

 This gives you so many more options – you can spend more on your guests per head or splash the cash on everything else (the cake, the dress, transport or flowers).
 How about choosing a wedding venue you wouldn’t otherwise be able to afford, or have the ‘money can’t buy’ once in a lifetime honeymoon that you didn’t think you could.

 We don’t have the exact number, but we’d guess that about 99% of our wedded couples would say they didn’t get to spend as much time as they wanted with guests on their wedding day.